Benoit3/Diematic_to_MQTT/README.md

 <h3>To display MQTT message send</h3>
 Use mosquitto_sub command:

-mosquitto_sub -h raspdom -v -t 'home/#'
+mosquitto_sub -h localhost -v -t 'home/#'

 Remark: as modbus switch between slave and master mode, you may have to wait up to 10s to have your command taken into account

 <h3>To send MQTT message to the boiler</h3>
 Use mosquitto_pub command.
 Exemple, to set the regulator in temporary day mode:

-mosquitto_pub -h raspdom -t home/heater/boiler/zoneA/mode/set -m 'TEMP JOUR'
+mosquitto_pub -h localhost -t home/heater/boiler/zoneA/mode/set -m 'TEMP JOUR'

 List of MQTT message topics to set temperatures is :
 - home/heater/boiler/hotWater/dayTemp/set